itsrajatrai/Proccal-Pod/README.md

 # Proccal-Pod
  “Proccal Pod” is an audio sharing and streaming UGC platform.
-Currently owned and maintained by Proccal.
+Currently owned and maintained by Me.
 It offers high quality contents in multiple Indian Langauages and multiple genres, thus removing the language barrier for our consumers.
 Highly evolved audio streaming technology and a high quality user experience makes Proccal Pod one of the most preferred audio destination for User Generated Content (UGC) audio consumers.
 So just "Sunte Reho !".

 <b>Features</b>
 <hr>